danielmarcgardner/imgur-photo-viewer/README.md

 4. Visit the [imgur api](https://api.imgur.com/oauth2/addclient) and register the app.
   * Add Application Name
   * Authorization type should be "Anonymous usage without user authorization"
-  * Authorized callback url can be http://localhost:3000.
-It is not used however.
+  * Authorized callback url is required although not used.
+Please put http://localhost:3000.
   * Copy the `Client ID`
 5. Paste the Client ID into the `.env.development` as such:
   ```